EnterpriseDB/docs/README.md

 1. If you're a member of the EnterpriseDB Github Org, you'll want to follow these steps so that icons are pulled in the next steps.
    1. Create a Github token which can pull private packages.
 [You can learn how to do that here.](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#authenticating-to-github-packages)

+      - The minimum scope the token requires is `read:packages`

+      - Make sure to enable SSO for your token or it may not work correctly

    1. Once you have that token, update your `.env.development` file with this line `NPM_TOKEN=your-token-here`.
 That will be utilized in the NPM_TOKEN variable in the .npmrc file.

 1. Navigate to the cloned repo directory in your terminal